yeojz/otplib/README.md

 ## How It Works

-1. The `pretest` script installs the latest published versions of all otplib packages from npm
+1. Run `pnpm install:packages` to install the specified version of all otplib packages from npm
-2. Tests verify that:
+2. Run `pnpm test` to verify that:
    - The main `otplib` bundle works
    - Individual packages (`@otplib/totp`, `@otplib/hotp`, `@otplib/uri`, `@otplib/core`) work
    - Plugin packages work (`@otplib/plugin-crypto-*`, `@otplib/plugin-base32-*`)